Doggie itching like crazy? Here are six natural home allergy remedies for dogs.

-You can buy your dog allergy medications, or you can test out natural remedies.
+You can buy your dog allergy medications, or you can test out natural remedies at home.
 Choosing between natural remedies and medications should be up to you and your pooch's vet.
 If your dog has experienced harmful side effects from medications in the past, a natural antihistamine remedy may be best for your pet.

 Common Allergens for Dogs